FeelHippo/flutter_state_management_exploration/README.md

 It's also the one that I could not make work for the love of my life.
 It's supposed to be "declare your state and call setState to update the UI".
 No way to make it work.

-After flipping stupp around for a while, and try each and every pattern from the docs, the very last (of course...) made it update the listTile.
+After flipping stuff around for a while, and try each and every pattern from the docs, the very last (of course...) made it update the listTile.
 Which, in my opinion, should be easier.

 I don't know, if I were to choose a state management strategy for something this simple, I would still prefer Cubit.